 The light-dark boundary must be exactly on the lower marking when the motorcycle is ready to be operated with the rider mounted along with any luggage and a passenger if applicable.

-- " If the boundary between light and dark does not meet specifications:
+- " If the boundary between light and dark does not meet specifications: - Adjust the headlight range. (🕮 p.
+209)

 16.13 Adjusting the headlight range